 - Big Ol' Unibrow: His trademark look to this very day.

 - Cover Version: Several:

 - Slick Rick appeared on the extended remix of "If I'm Not Your Lover".
-He would later cameo on "Turn U Out" three years later on Sexy Versus.
+He would later cameo on "Turn U Out" and "Papes in the End" three years later on Sexy Versus.